mrellipse/toucan/README.md

 ## Architecture

 Be sure to check out [README](src/server/README.md) for details on MVC middleware and filters being used in the pipeline.

+An outline on how localization works can be found in [I18N](src/I18N.md)

 ### .NET Core
 See the readme files for each project